matejbizjak/kumuluzee-nats/core/README.md

 #### Return type

 Method's return type specifies the response (message) object a client should receive.
 If the return type is `void` the client does not expect a response.
+If the return type is generic `CompletableFuture`, then the response will be sent asynchronously.
+For example `CompletableFuture<String>` tells the client that they will receive response of type String asynchronously.

 > :information_source: Objects from `java.util.Collection` and `java.util.Map` are also supported.